HaykHSS/helmChartsApp/readme.md

    - Install necessary plugins in jenkins for which you'll get an error

-Now you're able to build the project, do builds for both jobs to have configured application on your local machine and also add in your /etc/hosts file mapping from your minikube ip (run this command to get it - minikube ip ) to "frontend.local" after which you can open application in your browser with url: http://frontend.local
+Now you're able to build the project, do builds for both jobs to have configured application on your local machine and also add in your /etc/hosts file mapping from your minikube ip (run this command to get it - "minikube ip" ) to "frontend.local" after which you can open application in your browser with url: http://frontend.local